mdfleming3/mdfleming3.github.io/_drafts/getting-started-with-lead-magnets.md

 ## Common types of lead magnets?

-* Membership / App
+* App Permission
 * Training / Certification
-* Document / E-book / Case Study
+* Exclusive Access
+* Exclusive Content
 * Free trial
 * Discount
+* Consultation
 * Survey

 ## What are the traits of a good lead magnet?